COPtoLON/LehmannRiskDept/README.md

 | ... | End | ... |

 ## Notes
+Folder with previous data, backtest data - opportunities to select strategy Read through our repo.
+Consider your ideas of a best strategy moving forward round 1.

+Someone to find Previous data.

+Go through algo wiki

+Consider different parts of the datamodel

+Consider

 ### Problems
 1. Find relevant data from previous years (or relevant challenges)